Soostone/aws-cloudfront/README.md

 ## TODO should we share some type instead of deriving our own for ObjectKey?

 ## TODO Note usage of S3OriginConfig

+## TODO Use <?> to annotate all parsers

+## TODO Doc header in all modules

+## TODO README examples

+## TODO Move types and parsers into Types module

+## TODO Use fromString . show for toText on sum types

 # Acknowledgements